opf/openproject/docs/user-guide/gantt-chart/README.md

 Select the item which you want to create the dependency with.
 The precede and follow relation is marked with a small blue line in the Gantt chart.

+OpenProject does not yet include a baseline feature to compare scheduled versions.
+However, we are aware of the need for it and documented it.
+Please check [here](https://community.openproject.com/projects/openproject/work_packages/26448/activity)for an update.

 ![dependencies-gantt-chart](dependencies-gantt-chart-1566556144225.gif)